kuqmua/tufa_project/README.md

 * make refactoring for module-like implementation (no external dependencies from different modules)
 * remove type_path.path.segments.len() check in proc_macros. use .get(index) instead of [index]
 * format!("{}, ", e)) for error refactor in format tufa_server/src/preparation/check_availability.rs:91:29 error_string
-* if should trace active then trace where_was + error

 ### init submodules
 ```